-Once soaked, discard water and rinse chickpeas.
-Add chickpeas back to soup pot along with 8 cups of water and bring to a boil. then reduce to a simmer for 1.5 hours.
+- Once soaked, discard water and rinse chickpeas.
+Add chickpeas back to the soup pot along with 8 cups of water and bring to a boil.
+Reduce to a simmer for 1.5 hours.

-*If you’re suffering with food sensitivity, I highly recommend peeling enough chickpeas for 3 cups.
+- *If you’re suffering from food sensitivity, I highly recommend peeling enough chickpeas for 3 cups.
 If not, you can skip the peeling part.

-Next, add 3 cups peeled (or unpeeled) chickpeas, garlic, salt, lemon juice, tahini and cumin to food processor and turn it on.
-Add water and 1/4 cup olive oil slowly while the food processor is running.
-This will give the hummus and extra creamy consistency.
+Next, add 3 cups peeled (or unpeeled) chickpeas, garlic, salt, lemon juice, tahini, and cumin to a food processor and turn it on.
+Add water and ¼ cup olive oil slowly while the food processor is running.
+This will give the hummus an extra creamy consistency.

-When finished, transfer hummus to a shallow bowl and drizzle with as much olive oil as you’d like, sprinkle with oregano a little extra cumin and a sprinkle of salt.
+- When finished, transfer the hummus to a shallow bowl and drizzle with as much olive oil as you’d like, sprinkle with oregano a little extra cumin, and a sprinkle of salt.

 Let Instant Pot Naturally Depresurize